 single supplement - USD 210

-Rates include - all riding, guiding and equipment, 8 nights twin accommodation, meals and collection from and return to Guanajuato as a group at set times on day 1/ day 9.
+Rates include - all riding, guiding and equipment, 7 or 8 nights twin accommodation, meals and collection from and return to Guanajuato or Leon as a group at set times on day 1 / day 8 or 9.

 Rates exclude - international flights to Mexico, personal medical insurance (compulsory), drinks / your bar bill, any visa fees and personal items such as tips, laundry etc.